-- ➤ The National Pollutant Discharge Elimination System (NPDES) Program, which is responsible for regulating discharges of pollutants to waters of the state so as to maintain and protect the water quality of Nebraska's streams, lakes, rivers, and groundwater.
-Other NPDES-related programs include: - Combined Sewer Overflows, which addresses those municipalities that have combined storm water and wastewater sewer systems. - Wastewater Treatment Sludge and Biosolids Disposal, which are requirements for treatment and disposal of municipal and industrial wastewater sludges and biosolids. - ➤ Storm Water Permit Program This permit programs involves: 1) Construction sites of a specific size; 2) the Municipal Separate Storm Sewer System permits for medium and large municipalities; 3) Industrial facilities. - The Nebraska Pretreatment Program, which functions to protect municipal wastewater collection and treatment systems from damage or overloading by industries.
+- ➤ The National Pollutant Discharge Elimination System (NPDES) Program, which is responsible for regulating discharges of pollutants to Waters of the State in order to maintain and protect the water quality of Nebraska's streams, lakes, rivers, and groundwater.
+NPDES programs also include: - Combined Sewer Overflows, which addresses those municipalities that have combined storm water and wastewater sewer systems. - Wastewater Treatment Sludge and Biosolids Disposal, which are requirements for treatment and disposal of municipal and industrial wastewater sludges and biosolids. - ➤ Storm Water Permit Program This permit programs involves: 1) Construction sites of a specific size; 2) the Municipal Separate Storm Sewer System permits for medium and large municipalities; 3) Industrial facilities. - The Nebraska Pretreatment Program, which functions to protect municipal wastewater collection and treatment systems from damage or overloading by industries.